renren/bundle/README.md

 Then why Bundle?

 Haystack is not open sourced.
 TFS is open source, but it lacks of customized URI prefix.
-For URI pattern based CDN tuning, customized URI prefix is neccessary.
+For URI pattern based CDN tuning, customized URI prefix is necessary.

 Bundle addresses this very issue by enabling customizable prefix in file URI, currently date time, but other pattern will be added if needed.